ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 One Hot Encoding can be thought of as a way to represent categorical variables as binary vectors, in other words, a set of *new* columns for each categorical value with either a 1 or a 0 saying whether that value is true or not for that observation.
 These new columns would go into our model as input variables, and the original column is discarded.

 We also drop one of the new columns using the parameter *drop = "first"*.
 We do this to avoid the *dummy variable trap* where our newly created encoded columns perfectly predict each other - and we run the risk of breaking the assumption that there is no multicollinearity, a requirement or at least an important consideration for some models, Linear Regression being one of them!
-Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't neccessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics around how well the model is performing, and how much each input variable is truly having.
+Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics around how well the model is performing, and how much impact each input variable is truly having.

 In the code, we also make sure to apply *fit_transform* to the training set, but only *transform* to the test set.
 This means the One Hot Encoding logic will *learn and apply* the "rules" from the training data, but only *apply* them to the test data.
 This is important in order to avoid *data leakage* where the test set *learns* information about the training data, and means we can't fully trust model performance metrics!